Translate:

 Your contribution will enable us to continue having a long-term impact on the youth of Choluteca, Honduras.
 We are very grateful for your generosity.

-Larry and Angie Overholt served as career missionaries with World Gospel Mission between 1980-2023.
+Larry and Angie Overholt served as career missionaries with World Gospel Mission between 1980 and 2023.